CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/build-profiles/README.md

 The built profiles will be saved at: `main-app/build/test-data/cortex-profiles/profiles/local/member-profile-delta`.

-## Running in a Docker Container with Spark-Submit
+## Run Locally in a Docker Container With Spark-Submit

-To run this example in a docker container with local Cortex clients (from the parent directory):
+To run this example in a Docker container with local Cortex clients (from the parent directory):
 ```
 $ make build create-app-image